How to create an employee training plan: 7 steps + template

 Onboarding

-Onboarding helps the employee get acquainted with the company, will often cover information that is generic to all employees, such as policies, and may introduce new hires to additional information about the company and the products and services it offers.
+Onboarding helps the employee get acquainted with the company and will often cover information that is generic to all employees, such as policies.
+It might also introduce new hires to additional information about the company and the products and services it offers.

-Onboarding may also include role-specific training.
+Onboarding might include role-specific training as well.
 In this case, new hires will be split into appropriate groups.
-For example, employees hired into customer service will likely have specific applications to learn, as well as training to be able to answer questions from customers.
+For example, employees hired into customer service will likely have specific applications to learn, along with training that enables them to answer questions from customers.

 Health and safety training

 Companies often include some level of safety training for new hires.
 It might be included in the onboarding for employees who only need to understand the basics.
 For example, office staff who sit at desks have little risk and only need to know risks that are specific to their role.
-However, employees working on a construction site or in dangerous roles may require in-depth training to avoid injury.
+However, employees working on a construction site or in dangerous roles may require in-depth training to avoid injury and meet legal requirements.

 Product training